unahouExosite/docs/murano/scripting/README.md

 websocketInfo.close() -- Close the websocket connection
 ```

-#### Websocket Endpoints functions context
+### Websocket Endpoints Functions Context

-Similar as the web-service endpoints, websocket are stored in the *_ws_endpoints* table.
+Similar to the webservice endpoints, websockets are stored in the *_ws_endpoints* table.
 And final script at execution will be:

 ```lua
 local _ws_endpoints = {